NVComputing/nvcomputingsite/resources/streams.md

 coding problems.
 Streams will not make up the body of your code; they are mostly useful for input processing and basic operations.

-Also, streams do not let you access each element in the list's index.
+Also, streams do not let you access the index of each element in the list.
 If you need access to the index, use a classic for loop.

 # How to Use Streams
 There are 3 operations you do on a stream: